ARI Radio Station

 In Italy, ham radio enthusiast founded an organization called ARI (Associazione Radioamatori Italiani – italian radioamateur organization) that is recognized by the Italian Government.

-When i moved to Brescia to attend the Electronic Engineering course, I quickly found out that the ARI had a branch near my university.
+When i moved to Brescia to study Electronic Engineering, I quickly found out that the ARI had a branch near my university.

 It turned out that some friends of mine are members of this branch, and they invited me to a speech that had one of them as a speaker.